1. Home

 My Accounts page

-Let us add settings for Order number custom suffix and Order number date suffix as SCR and Y-m-d respectively:
+Let us add settings for the Order number custom suffix and Order number date suffix as SCR and Y-m-d respectively:

 Custom Order Numbers Options - Tyche Softwares Documentation